-- Nitrogen has a very low boiling point and is continuously evaporating when supplied as liquid in bulk or dewars.
+Nitrogen has a very low boiling point and is continuously evaporating when supplied as a liquid in bulk or dewars.
 It can cost thousands of dollars if these gases are not captured.

-- A nitrogen generator eliminates the contracts required from bulk gas suppliers.
-No more automatic renewals, automatic increases or one year written notice for contract termination.
+A nitrogen generator eliminates the contracts required from bulk gas suppliers.
+No more automatic renewals, automatic increases, or a one year written notice for contract termination.

-- Complete start-up and testing procedure at the factory prior to delivery.
+Complete start-up and testing procedures at the factory prior to delivery.

 Groth Vineyards recommends a Parker Hannifin nitrogen generator for improved efficiency, ease of use, and trouble-free operation.

 “Our objective was to find a safe system of putting extra pressure onto the delivery pipeline.
 Moving the juice and skins using a pump alone has caused problems in the past.
 The introduction of the Parker Nitrogen Generator has taken a lot of the strain off the pump and was very economical.”

 Chris Roux, co-operative manager, Wamakersvallei Winery, South Africa

 "All of our bottling plants have a compressed air installation, we utilize the Parker Nitrogen Generator to capitalize on this resource and do away with continual purchases of cryogenic gas.
 Our aim is to maximize production efficiencies while ensuring high standards that give customers the edge when their wines are marketed overseas.”

 Ian Matthews, managing director, Portavin, Melbourne, Australia

 This post was contributed by Randy Peccia, product sales manager, Parker Hannifin Gas Separation and Filtration Division.